antonywanjala/compare-text/README.md

 #3:

 A key part of the process of feature extraction is finding the similarities between a representation of a file or piece of data and a known feature set.
 This script can aid in the process of performing these comparisons and arriving at what these common features are in, at the very least, a rudimentary yet effective capacity.
+Feature extraction is a process common to conventional compression and preprocessing techniques.

 #4: